aantron/ocaml.org/data/planet/psellos/ocaml-on-ios-example-apps.md

 <div style="clear: both"></div>

-<p>I&rsquo;ve also written out some instructions and principles of operation
+<p>I’ve also written out some instructions and principles of operation
 here:</p>

 <blockquote>